Troubleshooting SCM Safe Mode

 - Automatic Exit: When the last pending rule validates successfully, the

-transitions SCM out of Safe Mode. - Manual Exit: An administrator can force SCM out of Safe Mode using the CLI command
+SCMSafeModeManagertransitions SCM out of Safe Mode. - Manual Exit: An administrator can force SCM out of Safe Mode using the CLI command

-ozone admin scm safemode exit
+ozone admin scm safemode exit.
+This setsforceExitSafeModetotrue.

 Upon exiting Safe Mode: